frequency-chain/docs/pages/Basics/Messages.md

 Providers serve as the primary creator of messages, however, any MSA can submit messages so long as they have enough FRQCY tokens or Capacity (future development).
 Providers are expected to post messages on behalf of the MSAs that delegate to them.
 Providers submit messages containing the `MSA ID` of the message sender.
-This verification is valid for on chain messages only at this time.
+This verification is valid for on-chain messages only at this time.

 ## Batching Content